megharris/cyberockit/Code_Analysis_for_SSE.md

 The code for this is found in Homeassistant.py file which provides authentication.

 #### [CWE-308](https://cwe.mitre.org/data/definitions/308.html)
 Use of Single-factor Authentication.
 According to CWE-308, single-factor authentication can lead to unnecessary risk.
 Home assistant uses multifactor authentication which minimizes this risk.
-Home assistant provides max three trails for mfa.
+Home assistant provides max three trials for mfa.

 <img src="ss-6.png" alt="drawing" width="600"/>